Kill3rKai/LillyAI/README.md

 External communication layers allow the intelligence core to be accessed through multiple interfaces, such as terminal-based interaction or real-time messaging platforms, without coupling those interfaces to the internal logic.

 Finally, shared utilities and configuration assets support the system by providing reusable helper logic, static data, and environment definitions required for stable operation.

+***Notice: This describes roles, not mechanics.
+Meaning it cannot be reverse engineered identical.
+There is nothing here that enables replication or exploitation***